ou-elot/CDD206-MD/ProjectMilestone2.md

 Across methods, the note-derived allopurinol-treated groups were demographically similar to one another and broadly consistent with the treated cohort from Milestone 1.

-The full NLP sample had a mean age of **60.3 years** and was **71.9% male**.
-The note-derived treated groups were more heavily male, ranging from **76.0% to 78.2% male** across methods.
-This was similar to the structured allopurinol-treated cohort in Milestone 1, which was approximately **78.2% male**.

 Age distributions were also highly similar across methods, with mean ages around 60 to 61 years.
 Race and ethnicity distributions did not show large shifts across the extraction methods.

 Overall, the demographic patterns were consistent with the expectation from Milestone 1 that patients identified as receiving allopurinol would be more frequently male while having a similar age distribution to the overall gout cohort.